GandhiCloudLab/ibm-cloud-private-catalog-iam-ag/README.md

 ## 7.3 install

-    ontains script files to create tgz files from the terraform folder.
+    Contains script files to create tgz files from the terraform folder.

     You can run `2-create-tgz-commit.sh` file to create tgz file and commit to git.